Diabetes and Dietary Supplements

 How Dietary Supplements May Help Control Diabetes

 So far, there is not enough research to support specific recommendations for diabetes and dietary supplements.
-Ongoing studies point to three minerals that may be helpful to people with diabetes:
+Ongoing studies point to two minerals that may be linked to blood sugar control.

 - Magnesium levels are often low in people who have problems with insulin secretion and in people with complications of diabetes.
 Whether magnesium dietary supplements can help relieve or reduce these problems is still unknown.